San Miguel High School (Tucson, Arizona): Corporate partners

-There are currently over 100 corporate partners that employ San Miguel students as part of the Corporate Internship Program.
+There are currently over 100 corporate partners that employ San Miguel students as part of the national Cristo Rey Network Corporate Work Study program.
 Videos are available on various aspects of the San Miguel experience.

 Student activities

 All students make a daylong retreat in each of the first three years and in the senior year a three-day Kairos retreat.
 The school also offers a five-day border immersion program, El Otro Lado, for students and staff to become informed and to strengthen their Christian perspective on the US-Mexican border problem.